cjclifto/tswd_portfolio/sustainablefashion.md

-## Sustainability in the Fashion Industry
+# Sustainability in the Fashion Industry
-### The feasibility of textile recycling on an industrial scale
+## The feasibility of textile recycling and circular fashion on an industrial scale
+Final Assignment, Part I

 Authored by Clarissa Clifton

 Last edited: 26 September 2023